|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 While you might think of creamed corn as the food that comes in a can, this cream cheese corn will have you thinking about creamed corn in an entirely new way.
-Frozen corn can be tasty, but it's not exactly an inspired side dish.
+Frozen corn on its own can be tasty, but it's not exactly an inspired side dish.
 If you put it in the slow cooker with butter, cream, sugar, and salt, though, the corn transforms into a vegetable dish that the whole family will love.

 - 8 ounces cream cheese